qiyuangong/E2E_DL_benchmark/README.md

 # End to end benchmark fro deep learning frameworks

-In paper and existing benchmarks, we focus too much on this stage.
+In papers and existing benchmarks, we focused too much on predict/inference stage.
 However, during production, inference or predict is only one stage of end to end pipeline.
-This repo tries to build a end to end benchmark for existing deep learning frameworks.
+This repo tries to build an end to end benchmark for existing deep learning frameworks, i.e., TensorFlow, PyTorch, OpenVINO and analytics-zoo.

 End2End in this benchmark: